 Trade payables and accruals principally comprise amounts outstanding for trade purchases and ongoing costs.
 Trade payables are non-interest bearing and are typically settled 63 days following the end of the month of supply.
 The terms and conditions relating to related parties are described in Note 30.
 The directors consider that the carrying value of trade and other payables is approximately equal to the fair value.

 21 Deferred revenue UKETS allowances £000

-At 1 April 2023 (6,051)

-Received during the year (3,349) 6,888

-Credited to profit or loss
+At 1 April 2024 Credited to profit or loss (2,512) 2,512

-At 31 March 2024 (2,512)
+At 31 March 2025

 22 Provisions (continued)

 22 Provisions